Abd1997-Dev/32_bit_MIPS_Single_cycle/README.md

 ```
 0010 0000 0010 0010 0000 0000 0000 0100
 ```
-The following table represents the decoding of the I-Type instructions, (The values from the above instructions are also inserted into this table for understanding)
+The following table represents the decoding of the I-Type ADD instructions, (The values from the above instructions are also inserted into this table for understanding)

 | bits | 31:26 | 25:21 | 20:16 | 15:0 |
 | ------------- | ------------- |  ------------- |  ------------- |  ------------- |